FATPLOUGHMAN/FATPLOUGHMAN/README.md

 - AERITH STAN
 - Ex semi pro swordsman

+## Random stuff
+- Owner of 2 cats - Martini and Choco
+-
 <!---
 FATPLOUGHMAN/FATPLOUGHMAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.